fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_rtos_basic_example.md

 The $\mu$C/OS-II documentation is available as both HTML and PDF here: https://micrium.atlassian.net/wiki/spaces/osiidoc/overview.

-It is recommended to read the chapter on [real-time system concepts](https://micrium.atlassian.net/wiki/spaces/osiidoc/pages/163855/Real-Time+Systems+Concepts), as well as watching the RTOS related videos available on the FYS4220 Canvas page.
+It is recommended to read the chapter on [real-time system concepts](https://micrium.atlassian.net/wiki/spaces/osiidoc/pages/163855/Real-Time+Systems+Concepts), as well as watching the RTOS related videos available on the FYS4220 webpage page: {ref}`rtos-intro`.

 Before you start developing the application, you need to generate the required board support package and Makefile.